 Beloved baked goods, a Disney heroine and world-changing creations.
 See what some famous refugees have brought to the world.

-Sponsor a refugee family.
-Eligible local groups can now partner with the IRC to become community sponsors, taking on responsibilities such as securing housing, welcoming families at the airport, providing food and other basic necessities, and connecting refugees to schooling, English classes and employment.
+- Sponsor a refugee family.
+An exciting new program in the U.S., eligible local groups can now partner with the IRC to become co-sponsors or community sponsors.
+Responsibilities include securing housing, greeting families at the airport, providing food and other basic necessities, and connecting refugees to schooling, English classes and employment.